 Preheat smoker to 225 degrees Fahrenheit (we used cherry wood).

 Place beef on the smoker for about 3 hours, until the color is mahogany and a nice crust has set.
-After the first hour during the smoke period, start spraying the meat every 15 minutes with your spritz.
-When the internal temperature of the meat reaches 165 degrees pull it from the smoker (it will continue cooking in the stew to 203 degrees, our desired final temperature).
+After the first hour during the smoke period, start spraying the meat every 30 minutes with your spritz until you wrap.

 At the 3 hour mark, place in a baking dish along with your bath ingredients and then cover with foil for about two hours (like pictured above).
 You are looking for an internal temperature of 200 degrees.